JosephChennattu123/hackaTUM-25/README.md

-To run the backend:
+<b>To run the backend:</b>
-pip install -r requirements.txt fastapi dev app/main.py
+pip install -r requirements.txt
+fastapi dev app/main.py

-To run the frontend:
+<b>To run the frontend:</b>
 npm install
 npm run dev

 Go to /health in the browser or click system status to check whether both are working or not.